commerce-docs/PlayPI/README.md

-# Commerce Products API Explorer
+# Storefront demo using Adobe Commerce GraphQL APIs

 With just three product-based GraphQL queries, this simple React app helps highlight some of the Products API from Adobe's extensive Commerce API.
 The three queries fetch different types of product data to drive a simple products page that might exist in a larger storefront.
 Nearly 100% of the app's content is returned from queries to our reference Venia store: [venia.magento.com](https://venia.magento.com).